skillberto/SkillbertoLessCssBundle/README.md

 ```
 <link rel="stylesheet/less" href="{{ asset('YOURBUNDLE/css/style.less') }}" />
 ```
 But this mode is <b>not secure</b>.
-Better way to copy into `web/css/` and include from this folder, or use next way.
+Better way is to copy into `web/css/` and include from this folder, or use this other way.

-# Next way: Assetic filter method
+# Other way: Assetic filter method

 For this, you have to use Node, or some kind of PHP or other script.